MukulParashar/Used-Car-Sell-Market-Analysis/README.md

 Now it is clear that there are many more other type of missing values than NA.
 Hence they need to be removed using ` na.omit(usedcars)` function which will remove all the rows having even a single missing values.

 Now as I see that the Car Name is a combination of car brand and model.
-So, to get just the car manufacturer the code written below will be helpful as it getting only manufacturer name will simply our analysis
+So, to get just the car manufacturer name the code written below will be helpful as getting only manufacturer name will simply our analysis

 ```{r}
 usedcars <- usedcars %>% mutate(Manufacturer = substr(Name,1,regexpr(" ",Name)-1))